apache/infrastructure-website/content/pages/project-site.md

 ### Tools not supported

+#### ASF Pelican template

+**Note** Infra is discontinuing the Pelican template by the end of 2024, in favour of a GitHub Action using Pelican.
+Infra is migrating the websites of projects using the Pelican option to GitHub Actions.

+<a href="https://docs.getpelican.com/en/stable/" target="_blank">Pelican</a> is a static site generator written in Python.
+Highlights include:

+  - Write your content directly with your editor of choice in reStructuredText or Markdown formats.
+  - Includes a simple CLI tool to (re)generate your site.
+  - Easy to interface with distributed version control systems and web hooks.
+  - Completely static output is easy to host anywhere.

+Pelican has paths to <a href="https://docs.getpelican.com/en/stable/importer.html#import" target="_blank">migrate existing websites from many technologies</a>, including Blogger, Dotclear, Posterous, Tumblr, WordPress, and RSS/Atom.

+Any ASF project can use the [**ASF-Pelican template**](asf-pelican.html) as the basis for their project website.

+See a how-to on using [Pelican and Buildbot](pelican-buildbot.html) to develop and deploy a project website.

+Pelican supports both flat websites and those that have subdirectories.
+For the latter, Pelican provides a <a href="https://github.com/akhayyat/pelican-page-hierarchy" target="_blank">plugin</a>.

+Browse a <a href="https://github.com/getpelican/pelican-plugins/" target="_blank">collection of Pelican plugins</a> to find others that support functionality you want to add to your site.

+This <a href="https://github.com/search?q=topic%3Apelican+org%3Aapache&type=Repositories" target="_blank">GitHub query</a> returns ASF repositories
+which have the `pelican` Topic.
+You can review them as examples of Pelican in action.
 #### GitHub Pages
 Infra does not have a structure in place to support using [GitHub Pages](github-pages.html) for project websites.